urschrei/pyzotero/README.md

 # List available item types
 pyzotero itemtypes

-# Obtain a local API key, for granting write access to the MCP server
+# Obtain and store a local API key, which permits writes from the CLI and the MCP server
 pyzotero authorize --app-name "Claude Desktop"
 ```